vendu/vaaja/usr/games/mjolnir/doc/OBJECTS.md

 Finnish-engineered submachine gun, loaded with 9 mm silver bullets it makes a very nice firearm against vampires and other demons.

-### ( - golden sword
+### ( - sword

-The sword of the princess of Atlantis, Kara, a strong weapon against demons.
+- the golden sword of the princess of Atlantis, Kara, is a strong weapon against demons.

 ### M - Mjolnir